 E-heritage guru and incorrigible hoarder collector, Christopher Hutchison is the founder and curator of My Life is My Museum.
 He has more than 35 years experience of teaching and research in the cognitive and computing sciences, with special interests in e-heritage and digital curation, ethnoepistemology, and social remembering.
 Initially a Linguistics graduate, with a MSc in Intelligent Knowledge-Based Systems and PhD in Cognitive Linguistics, he has lectured at the University of Sussex, Kingston University, the University of East Anglia, Nottingham Trent University, Université Mohamed V (Rabat), and the University of Amsterdam.
 He has worked on digital heritage projects for inter alia Historic Royal Palaces (London), the Museo della Lana di Scanno (Abruzzo), and the Plantin-Moretus Museum and City Prints Gallery (Antwerp).

 “Sorry, we don’t ‘do’ nostalgia”, I told him.

-I explained that we at Radio Days don’t do ‘old songs’; rather, we perform in as an authentic a manner as possible only fresh, new, up-to-the minute songs, the latest hits … except that … well … they just happen to be the latest hits of other moments in history.
+I explained that we at Radio Days don’t do ‘old songs’; rather, we perform only fresh, new, up-to-the minute songs, the latest hits … except that … well … they just happen to be the latest hits of other moments in history.